dhis2/training-docs/content/android/tg_aswa_part2.md

-# Trainer’s Guide on Android Settings Web App Part-2
+# Trainer’s Guide - Offline Analytics

 ## What is this guide?